 Can you imagine if Congress would marshal forces with the president to come up with the optimal security fence wall, whatever the answer is.

-The president's not locked into concrete versus steel versus something else, they paint them that way.
+The president's not locked into concrete versus steel versus something else.

-So we're really shutting down the government because they don't like the president's idea on how the it's best to be enhanced.
+So we're really shutting down the government because they don't like the president's idea on how that is best to be enhanced.

-And five billion dollars, you know the money that they waste, take away twenty twenty million from the Mueller investigation for starters.
+Take away $20 million from the Mueller investigation for starters.

 Yeah, I'm with you on that.